What You Need to Know About Snoring and Sleep Apnea

 Treatments

 Breathing devices such as continuous positive air pressure (CPAP) machines and lifestyle changes are effective sleep apnea treatments.
-An appointment with your ENT doctor can give you the opportunity to discuss further treatment options.
+An appointment with your ENT doctor can allow you to discuss further treatment options.

 If left untreated, sleep apnea can lead to serious complications like heart attack, glaucoma, diabetes, cancer, and cognitive behavior disorders.